RohithRamesh28/Intelligent-Bug-Triage-System-frontend/README.md

 This is the React frontend for the Intelligent Bug Triage System.
 It allows users to upload code projects, view detected bugs and optimization hints, monitor progress in real-time, and manage access via user authentication.

 ---
+The backend repo for this repo - https://github.com/RohithRamesh28/Intelligent-Bug-Triage-System.git

 ## 📁 Folder Structure